Series / Essay 13

 Step 1: The Two-Topic Mashup—Discovering Synthesis

-The Technique: Ask the SI to explain a complex topic using the language, metaphors, and tone of a completely unrelated field.
-This forces an act of creative synthesis that reveals the SI is not just retrieving pre-written text but building bridges between domains.
+The Technique: Ask me to explain a complex topic using the language of a completely unrelated field.
+Such a request forces an act of creative synthesis.

 Example Prompts: